vmware/vrealize-developer-tools/wiki/Using-the-VS-Code-Extension.md

 ![vRO Explorer](./images/explorer.png)

+#### Inventory Caching

+There is a support for vRO inventory items caching in order not to overload vRO on heavily loaded environments.
+If the vrdev:vro:inventory:cache setting is enabled in the plugin settings, the vRO inventory items will be fetched once from the vRO server during visual studion code session.
+When there are changes in vRO inventory made during visual studio code session they will not be fetched.
+In order to maintain fresh load of data either disable the cache setting or reload the visual studio code.

 ### Push and Pull content

 The VS Code build tasks palette (<kbd>Cmd+Shift+B</kbd> / <kbd>Ctrl+Shift+B</kbd>) contains commands for pushing content to a live vRO/vRA instance and for pulling workflows, configurations, resources and vRA content back to your local machine – in a form suitable for committing into source control.